anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The greatest gift of life is friendship, and I have received it.
+Quote: The cause is hidden.
+The effect is visible to all.

-By: Hubert Humphrey
+By: Ovid